 Section 8.2 – Authority of Representatives

 Representatives shall have the power to represent the majority of the Directors to the bodies they serve.
-Any written representation shall be reviewed by the Executive Committee or President prior to being delivered.
+The Executive Committee or President shall review any written representation prior to being delivered.

 Section 8.3 – Special Representatives